-This is a weird concept, but to be very honest you only have to worry about it when you make new classes, and when you use a class.
-I will show you two tricks to help you figure out whether something is a class or object.
+This is a weird concept, but to be very honest you only have to worry about it when you make new classes and when you use a class.
+I will show you two tricks to help you figure out whether something is a class or an object.

 First, you need to learn two catch phrases "is-a" and "has-a."
 You use the phrase is-a when you talk about objects and classes being related to each other by a class relationship.
 You use has-a when you talk about objects and classes that are related only because they reference each other.

 Now, go through this piece of code and replace each ##?? comment with a comment that says whether the next line represents an is-a or a has-a relationship and what that relationship is.
 In the beginning of the code, I've laid out a few examples, so you just have to write the remaining ones.

 Remember, is-a is the relationship between fish and salmon, while has-a is the relationship between salmon and gills.

 - Research why Ruby added this strange object class and what that means.

 - Is it possible to use a class like it's an object?

 - Fill out the animals, fish, and people in this exercise with functions that make them do things.
 See what happens when functions are in a "base class" like Animal versus in, say, Dog.

 - Find other people's code and work out all the is-a and has-a relationships.

 - Make some new relationships that are arrays and hashes so you can also have "has-many" relationships.